agnoster/nodeready/README.md

 ---------------------

 1. [nvm] -- [Tim Caswell]'s Node Version Manager (currently my fork, there are some nice features for version detection and whatnot in there)
-2. [node] -- The latest, greatest version of (0.3.6, as of this writing)
+2. [node] -- The latest, greatest version (0.3.6, as of this writing)
 3. [npm] -- [Isaac Z. Schlueter]'s Node Package Manager

 Caveats